wong2/awesome-mcp-servers/README.md

 - **[Comet Opik](https://github.com/comet-ml/opik-mcp)** - Query and analyze your [Opik](https://github.com/comet-ml/opik) logs, traces, prompts and all other telemtry data from your LLMs in natural language.
 - **[Context 7](https://github.com/upstash/context7-mcp)** - Context7 MCP - Up-to-date Docs For Any Cursor Prompt
 - **[Convex](https://stack.convex.dev/convex-mcp-server)** - Introspect and query your apps deployed to Convex.
+- **[Coresignal](https://github.com/Coresignal-com/coresignal-mcp/)** - Access comprehensive B2B data on companies, employees, and job postings for your LLMs and AI workflows.
 - **[Couchbase](https://github.com/Couchbase-Ecosystem/mcp-server-couchbase)** - Interact with the data stored in Couchbase clusters using natural language.
 - **[CRIC Wuye AI](https://github.com/wuye-ai/mcp-server-wuye-ai)** - Interact with capabilities of the CRIC Wuye AI platform, an intelligent assistant specifically for the property management industry.
 - **[Cua](https://github.com/trycua/cua/tree/main/libs/mcp-server)** - MCP server for the Computer-Use Agent (CUA), allowing you to run CUA through Claude Desktop or other MCP clients.